Evan Karagias: World Championship Wrestling (1997–2001)

 Karagias became more egotistical, taking over the center circle during 3 Count matches.
 In November, it all came to a head, when 3 Count was once again wrestling the Jung Dragons.
 After Karagias took the pinfall away from Helms & Moore, the duo turned on him, taking out their former leader.
 Karagias soon joined up with Jamie Knoble (formerly known as Jamie-san), who had been unmasked and kicked out of the Jung Dragons by Leia Meow, their manager.
 They formed a third tag team, intent on battling it out with 3 Count and the Dragons.
-The three teams' wars with each other soon culminated in a Triangle Tag Team match at Mayhem 2000 which was won by 3 Count.The three groups continued to feud into the next month, when it was announced that there was going to be a three-way ladder match at Starrcade 2000 and once again, Karagias' old partners, 3 Count, won the match.
+The three teams' wars with each other soon culminated in a Triangle Tag Team match at Mayhem 2000 which was won by 3 Count.
+The three groups continued to feud into the next month, when it was announced that there was going to be a three-way ladder match at Starrcade 2000 and once again, Karagias' old partners, 3 Count, won the match.

 At Superbrawl Revenge, the three tag teams that had fought so much were brought together once again for a four corners elimination match.
 3 Count would once again cost Karagias the match by eliminating him.
 Later in the match, Moore surprisingly turned on Helms, attacking him and shortly after Karagias turned on Knoble rejoined Moore, returning to 3 Count.
 Karagias and Moore would remain a tag team for the final months of WCW.
 They competed in the first WCW Cruiserweight Tag Team Championship tournament, taking out Jason Jett and Scotty O in the first round.
 They were then bested by the veterans, Rey Mysterio and Billy Kidman, and thus did not appear at WCW Greed, watching instead from the sidelines.
 They did make an appearance on the final WCW show in March, wrestling for a shot at the Cruiserweight Tag Team Champions, Kid Romeo and Elix Skipper.
 But they were bested, once again, by Mysterio and Kidman and watched as The Filthy Animals went on to defeat Romeo and Skipper for the belts.

-World Wrestling Federation (2001–2002)
+World Wrestling Federation (2001)

-When WCW folded in early 2001 and was purchased by the World Wrestling Federation (which changed its name to World Wrestling Entertainment in 2002), Evan's contract was among the 24 immediately purchased by the WWF as well.
+When WCW folded in March 2001 and was purchased by the World Wrestling Federation (which changed its name to World Wrestling Entertainment in 2002), Evan's contract was among the 24 immediately purchased by the WWF as well.
 He was sent to the WWF's "farm territory", Heartland Wrestling Association.
 He made his debut for WWF during the Invasion as a member of The Alliance.
 After a severe concussion in the ring, he was rarely seen and was released in December 2001 after around 8–9 months without ever being used as a wrestler.